 Marek Mikuš is Head of Research Group at the Max Planck Institute for Social Anthropology in Halle, Germany.
 He is a social anthropologist engaging with work in heterodox economics, geography and sociology.
-His research has focused on civil society, the state, public policy, social transformation, and private and public finance in Eastern Europe.
+His research has focussed on civil society, the state, public policy, social transformation and private and public finance in Eastern Europe.
 He currently heads Emmy Noether Research Group "Peripheral Debt: Money, Risk and Politics in Eastern Europe", which studies household indebtedness in Croatia, Hungary, Poland and Slovakia.

 Petra Rodik was a member of the Department of Sociology at the Faculty of Humanities and Social Sciences at the University of Zagreb, Croatia, from 2002 to 2020.
 She has recently left a tenure-track position to become an independent researcher and data scientist.
 Her research interests include financialization of housing, household debt, and advances in research methods.